adpenu/adrianpenu.com/src/pages/work/fiction.md

     slug: death-of-galatea
     dimensions: 80 x 60 cm
     featured: true
-    shipping: >-
-      Free worldwide shipping and
-      returns

-      Canvas will be shipped rolled up in a tube
+    shipping: Free worldwide shipping and returns<br/>Canvas will be shipped rolled up in a tube
     title: Death of Galatea
     type: Oil on canvas, 2017
     image: /img/fiction-death-of-galatea.jpg